Company Details

 Company Address

-Suppliers to the trade.
+Suppliers to the trade, established in 1867.
 They list themselves as brass finishers, bellows makers and optical lantern manufacturers.
 Around 1891 D.J.
-Witte was taken into partnership but this lasted only a few years.
+Witte was taken into partnership but this lasted only until 1894.

 Premier Dry Plate